Data Partners

 The final LINC DSA is signed by the new LINC data partner and OIT.

-The LINC Director and Data Scientist work with the new LINC data partner as desired to prepare data for future projects.
+The LINC Director and a LINC data analyst work with the new LINC data partner as desired to prepare data for future projects.